 2. Reduce your effort

-Recurring payments that are automated reduce the cost and effort associated with manual invoicing and payment processing.
+Automated recurring payments reduce the cost and effort associated with manual invoicing and payment processing.
 All you have to do is set up the initial payment plan once, and the software will handle payment processing for you.
 You will only need to intervene if changes need to be made to the payment method or charge amount.

 3. Enhance customer relations

 Customers prefer recurring payments because they only have to enter their billing information once.
 Recurring payments take over from there, deducting funds from their bank accounts on the specified billing dates.
 Customers do not need to set up payment reminders or enter payment information every billing cycle.
-When done correctly, recurring payments can foster a sense of goodwill between the company and its customers, ensuring a healthy customer relationship.
+Recurring payments can foster a sense of goodwill between the company and its customers, ensuring a healthy customer relationship.

 4. Protect yourself from fraud